reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 ### Resources

-Both of the RESTful APIs provide a single read-only resource:
+The System Log API, like the Events API, provides a single read-only endpoint:

 | Events APIs            | System Log API         |
 | ---------------------- | ---------------------- |